-We are interested in discussing arrangements with potential new providers of the Electricity System Restoration (formerly known as Black Start Capability) service, and in line with our published Black Start Strategy and Procurement Methodology 2021-22the Electricity System Restoration Assurance Framework 2023/24, (soon to be replaced by the Assurance Framework that willwhich outlines the ESO's restoration strategy for the future), www evil seek to introduce competition to our procurement process by incorporating new categories for Distributed Energy Resources to apply for at distribution level as well as the primary service requirements at transmission level connected generators.
+We are interested in discussing arrangements with potential new providers of the Electricity System Restoration (formerly known as Black Start Capability) service, and in line with the Electricity System Restoration Assurance Framework 2023/24, which outlines the ESO's restoration strategy for the future.
+We will seek to introduce competition to our procurement process by incorporating new categories for Distributed Energy Resources to apply for at distribution level as well as the primary service requirements at transmission level connected generators.
 We will procure the best technical solutions wherever it is economic and efficient to do so.